 Alternative 4 would have the same impacts as identified for Alternative 2.
 Although the new BSA area associated with Alternative 4 is located in the Elsinore Area Plan of the MSHCP, the BSA associated with Alternative 4 is not within MSCHP survey areas for Criteria Areas Species Survey Area (CASSA) or other MSHCP survey species area (e.g., burrowing owl).
 The BSA for Alternative 4 is within MSHCP Criteria Cell No. 4647, which focuses on conservation of riparian scrub and woodland/forest habitat.
 However, this habitat is not present within the BSA due to the highly developed conditions of the area.
-Therefore, due to the marginal, disturbed nature of the existing habitat conditions within the BSA, the project would not have substantial effects on the four non-listed special-status species found on site.
+Therefore, due to the marginal, disturbed nature of the four non-listed special-status species found on site.
 In addition, no adverse effects from the project are anticipated to occur to the identified and adequately conserved MSHCP species.